wsk9531/Mega-Dictionary-Test/README.md

 5. Access the application via [localhost/mdt](http://localhost/mdt/)

 # Todo:
-Use a client-side validation library (like validate.js) to clean submitted data on the client-side, after db entry is complete.
+-   Use a client-side validation library (like validate.js) to clean submitted data on the client-side, before making POST request.
+-    Fix up the suggest functionality to split multi-word strings and suggest all at once - currently only single word is supported
 # Note:
 This application utilizes XAMPP and so is not secure for production/deployment.